Dieses Tutorial wurde ursprünglich von Bracer Jack erstellt und auf seiner Webseite www.bracercom.com veröffentlicht.

 Tip 3:

 Use code to do animations, from scrolling numbers and highlights to the motion of all the content displayed if one is capable of doing so.
+This tip alone will eradicate all repetitive problems but minimal intellect is required.
+Another reason to use code is because in the long run, it's just so much less work, key framing everything is pretty low brow.
+Smack down:

 After you have had enough experience with LCARS, here is your "right in the face" smack down: